 2. Easy to Extend

 And, for situations that require greater reach, you can extend your 70-200mm f/2.8 using a teleconverter (either a 1.4x or a 2x option).
-That way, you can shoot wildlife and birds without needing to purchase an additional lens.
+That way, you can shoot wildlife and birds without purchasing an additional lens.

 Note that the holy trinity uses f/2.8 maximum apertures.
-This is because the wide aperture allows you to shoot in low light with ease, plus it’ll give you a creamy background bokeh for portraits.
+This is because the wide aperture allows you to easily shoot in low light, and it’ll give you a creamy background bokeh for portraits.

-Also, because each of the holy trinity lenses goes to f/2.8, you can use the kit for pretty much any type of photography – from landscape to portrait to wildlife to sports.
+Also, because each holy trinity lens goes to f/2.8, you can use the kit for pretty much any type of photography – from landscape to portrait to wildlife to sports.

 Disadvantages of the Holy Lens Trinity

-While the holy lens trinity is great for most applications, it does come with some drawbacks.
+While the holy lens trinity is great for most applications, it has some drawbacks.

 1. High Cost

 Second, the holy trinity is big.
-Lenses with an f/2.8 maximum aperture tend to be on the large side, which means that you’re going to need a lot of space in your bag.
+Lenses with an f/2.8 maximum aperture tend to be on the large side, which means that you will need a lot of space in your bag.
 On the other hand, if you want to go from 16mm to 200mm using primes, you’ll need about ten lenses–so you’re saving on size, in a way.

 Third, the holy trinity is heavy.
 Each f/2.8 lens will be pretty hefty (though note that the combined holy trinity is lighter than a similarly-versatile prime kit!).